 Joshua completed his undergraduate degree in mathematics from the University of Cambridge, where he specialised in applied mathematics with a particular emphasis on fluid dynamics.
 After graduating, Joshua taught maths at a secondary school alongside working as a personal trainer before completing his MSc in Statistics at Imperial, where he focused on simulation methods and spatial point processes.
-It is in the area of spatial point processes that he hopes to research as part of the StatML CDT.
+It is in the area of spatial point processes that he hopes to research as part of StatML.
 In his free time, Joshua particularly enjoys endurance sports and spends a lot of time running, swimming and cycling.
 He is also a keen boxer, which is something he hopes to pursue during his time at Imperial.

 Linying Yang, University of Oxford

 Linying obtained her bachelor’s in Statistics from Fudan University and Master’s in Computational and Mathematical Engineering from Stanford University, where she developed several statistical methodologies to facilitate Stanford Hospital on capacity planning during COVID-19 crisis.
 After graduating from Stanford, she worked in Microsoft New England Research Centre for two years as an AI Data & Applied Scientist, scoping complicated business demands into statistical and machine learning problems and applied cutting-edge ML algorithms to solve them.
 She used to help the Department of Education, Tasmania to build a model that predicts vulnerable students and suggests interventions when she was in Microsoft.
 Having been interested in Causal Inference, Bayesian Statistics, Stochastic Process and Representation Learning, she is passionate about making ML solutions more responsible, transferable and explainable.
 Besides Statistics and ML, Linying loves travelling, food, nature and animals.
 She enjoys diverse cultures and hanging out with friends.
 She is always curious and eager to try new things